Tremelune/cribl/README.md

 files from other machines, but my approach would be something like this:

-Create a log_client.py file whose only job is to hit other Cribl log reader instances.
+Create a log_client (in the Data Access package) whose only job is to hit other Benedict Cribl Log Reader instances.

 It would have a map of server IDs to base URLs/IPs or something to determine where to send the request.

-The the calls to log_client would simply return the response body from the other servers as a Python generator (iterable) stream.
+Calls to log_client would simply return the response body from the other servers as a Python generator (iterable) stream.

 This would mean that any log reader instance could act as a proxy,